Chaco War: Third Paraguayan offensive

 In November 1934, Paraguayan forces once again managed to surround and to neutralize two Bolivian divisions at El Carmen.
 The disaster forced the Bolivians to abandon Ballivián and to form a new defensive line at Villa Montes.
 On 27 November 1934, Bolivian generals confronted Salamanca while he was visiting their headquarters in Villa Montes and forced him to resign.
 They replaced him with Vice President José Luis Tejada.
-On 9 November 1934, the 12,000-man-strong Bolivian Cavalry Corps managed to capture Yrendagüé and to put the Paraguayan Army on the run.
+On 9 November 1934, the 12,000-man-strong Bolivian Cavalry Corps managed to capture Yrendagüé, amidst an offensive aimed at recapturing Picuiba, a position lost months earlier, and to put the Paraguayan Army on the run.
 Yrendagüé was one of the few places with fresh water in that part of the Chaco.
-Although the Bolivian cavalry was marching towards La Faye from Yrendagüé, a Paraguayan force recaptured all of the wells in Yrendague.
-Therefore, upon their return, the exhausted and thirsty Bolivian troops found themselves without water.
-The already-weakened force fell apart.
-Many were taken prisoner, and many of those who had avoided capture died of thirst and exposure after they had wandered aimlessly through the hot, dry forest.
+While the Bolivian cavalry was marching towards La Faye from Yrendagüé, a Paraguayan force recaptured all of the wells in Yrendagüé.
+Upon their return, the exhausted and thirsty Bolivian troops found themselves without water, and the already-weakened force fell apart.
+Many were taken prisoner, and many of those who had avoided capture died of thirst and exposure after wandering aimlessly through the hot, dry forest.
 The Bolivian Cavalry Corps had been considered one of the best units of the new army that was formed after the armistice.